 Back at camp, you’ll find Catalina’s campgrounds offer flush toilets, hot showers, picnic tables and grills.
 Equestrians can camp with their horses in a first-come, first-served overnight area.

 Outside the park, visit the Arizona-Sonora Desert Museum where 85 percent of your experience will be outdoors as you explore the zoo, aquarium, botanic garden and natural history museum.
 Or see a Wright Flyer and a 787 Dreamliner at the Pima Air & Space Museum, which boasts more than 300 historical aircrafts.

-In nearby Oracle, Ariz., visit Biosphere 2, an enormous glass structure built in 1986 to explore what space colonization could look like in a closed system.
+While in Oracle, visit Biosphere 2, an enormous glass structure built in 1986 to explore what space colonization could look like in a closed system.
 Two missions in the 1990s sealed scientists inside as an experiment in human behavior and survivability.
 Today, the University of Arizona uses the facility to research everything from climate change to the impact of drought on the rainforest.